 Although we intend to focus on identifying pharmaceutical and medical devices sectors companies, we will consider an initial business combination outside of our management's area of expertise if an initial business combination candidate is presented to us and we determine that such candidate offers an attractive business combination opportunity for our company or we are unable to identify a suitable candidate in the pharmaceutical and medical devices sectors after having expanded a reasonable amount of time and effort in an attempt to do so.
 Although our management will endeavor to evaluate the risks inherent in any particular business combination candidate, we cannot assure you that we will adequately ascertain or assess all of the significant risk factors.
 We also cannot assure you that an investment in our units will not ultimately prove to be less favorable to investors in this offering than a direct investment, if an opportunity were available, in an initial business combination candidate.
-In the event we elect to pursue a business combination outside of the areas of our management's expertise, our management's expertise would not be relevant to an understanding of the business that we elect to acquire.
+In the event we elect to pursue a business combination outside of the areas of our management's expertise, our management's expertise may not be directly applicable to its evaluation or operation, and the information contained in this prospectus regarding the areas of our management's expertise would not be relevant to an understanding of the business that we elect to acquire.
 As a result, our management may not be able to adequately ascertain or assess all of the significant risk factors.
 Accordingly, any stockholders who choose to remain stockholders following our initial business combination could suffer a reduction in the value of their shares.
 Such stockholders are unlikely to have a remedy for such reduction in value.